Living Systems Institute

 Willing to supervise doctoral students

-We are always open to students interested in neuronal development and connectivity.
+We are always open to students interested in neuronal development and neural connectivity.
 PhD funded projects in the lab will appear here when become available.

 PhD opportunities currently available in our group (click on the links below for more details on how to apply):